 On 15 August 1945 Allied nations around the world celebrated Victory in Japan or V-J Day and the end of World War II.
 Japan signed the instrument of surrender on 2 September 1945 aboard the Battleship Missouri in the presence of fifty Allied generals and other officials including General Douglas MacArthur.
 World War II had ended.

-The Post WWII exhibit provides an insight into the role of the United States Air Force and especially the 8th Air Force to the present.
-This exhibit includes the Commanders of the Eighth Air Force from June 1945 to the present.
+The Post World War II exhibit provides an insight into the role of the Eighth Air Force through the present day.
 Artifacts include a McDonnell ADM-20C “Quail” Aerial Decoy Missile on loan from the National Museum of the United States Air Force, a section of a B-52 vertical stabilizer, and a MiG 21 nose section and cockpit.

 The Fly Girls of World War II exhibit is devoted to women in aviation, especially the role of the Women Air Force Service Pilots (WASP) during World War II.
 This exhibit incorporates original artifacts, video and audio stations with narrations from oral history accounts, and photo enlargements.